thawaffle/CeridwenAudioTools/README.md

 ### Known Issues
 - Application is only configurable if it has opened an audio device (e.g. has played a sound.
 This is a “feature” of Windows.
 - Only works if the application uses the default Windows devices.
-Some applications link directly to devices without the option of choosing the System Default device (e.g. MS Teams).
+Some applications link directly to devices without the option of choosing the System Default device (e.g. some versions of MS Teams).

 ### Acknowledgements
 - [BarRaider’s Stream Deck Tools](https://github.com/BarRaider/streamdeck-tools)